 It is important to note that these recommendations do not supersede requirement defined by other governing documents, e.g. [IALAsec][IEC63154].

 5.6.
-CERTIFICATE RENEWAL
+Certificate renewal

 All Identity Service Providers and their MIR implementations must allow automatic renewal of certificates according to [RFC8555].